jgunthorpe/cloud_mdir_sync/README.md

   Currently push notifications only work for a single mailbox as there is no way to determine which mailbox the notification was for unless the incremental JSON generated by the long-lived connection is parsed.
-- Support gmail.
-While gmail has a much better IMAP server than Offce365, it is fairly straight forward to implement its version of a REST protocol to give basically the same capability set.
 - Provide some web-app on 'http://localhost:8080/'.
 CMS launches a web browser using the Python webbrowser module to open a browser window on the URL, however this is only functional for desktop cases.
 Ideally just having a